How Commodity Inflation Reaches Broader Prices

 Commodity price increases do not affect every sector in the same way.
 The impact depends on how important the input is to final production, how easily firms can substitute away from it, how much pricing power businesses have, and how quickly contracts or inventories reset.
 A large move in a narrow industrial input may matter a great deal for one sector while leaving broader inflation only lightly affected.

-By contrast, commodities with wide economic reach can have a larger inflation footprint because they touch many parts of the production and distribution chain.
+By contrast, commodities with wide economic reach can leave a larger inflation footprint because they touch many parts of the production and distribution chain.
 That is one reason energy shocks receive so much attention.
 Their inflation relevance often extends beyond one industry and into multiple price-sensitive categories across the economy.

 A broader commodity backdrop can make this pressure more persistent, especially when price strength reflects a longer-running commodity supercycle rather than a short-lived disruption.
 Even then, the inflation effect still depends on how far cost pressure travels beyond the upstream stage.